NofarCarmeli/MinTriangulationsEnumeration/README.md

 ## Output

-The list of all fill edges of all triangulations found is stored in an output file with the name of the input file followed by ".out".
+The list of results is stored in an output file with the name of the input file followed by ".out".
 A summary of the triangulations found is printed to the screen.